 Whooping Cough — or Pertussis — rates in Australia reached a 20-year-high in 2011 with over 38,500 cases being diagnosed.

-Sadly, several babies have died from complications from whooping cough which is often caught from unvaccinated adults affected with Pertussis.
+Sadly, several babies have died from complications from whooping cough, which is often caught by unvaccinated adults affected with Pertussis.
 This has led to a change in the immunisation schedule, with infants now being vaccinated against this disease at 6 weeks, 4 months and 6 months.

 Initially, the Pertussis vaccine was provided free of charge to all new parents, but this procedure ceased in June 2012.
 We strongly recommend that all new parents continue to receive the Pertussis vaccine, as well as all adults — such as grandparents and careers — or anyone who will be in close contact with the infant.